 "All of the schools I'm looking at are all going to have good academic programs," he said.
 "They're all going to have good facilities.
 It's not that one school is going to have bad facilities."

-So it won't be academics or the facilities that win him over, but his relationship with the people will be the deciding factor.
+So it won't be academics or the facilities that win him over, but his relationship with the people will.

 "One thing that I'm going to base my decision on is the comfort level that I feel with the players and coaches and the people around (each school)," Butch said "And how comfortable I feel with the university."